Travel Agents, Airlines, and Tickets

 Travel Agents do get offered deals and added extras or have bucket specials, so worth checking out what they can offer.

+The UK and some other places have what is known as ‘Bucket Shops’.
 Cheap airfares and clearance deals – usually an allowance of so many tickets a day.

 In 2012 the Air Travel Advisory Bureau in England (Tel: 7636 5000) will provide you with telephone numbers of reputable bucket shops dealing with your desired destination.

-If you are not in a rush, and can delay the next leg of your trip, it is a great way to boost your budget.
+They can also offer you $$ (and possibly accommodation if you haggle) for you to take a later flight.
+If you are not in a rush and can delay the next leg of your trip, it is a great way to boost your budget.